gorisanson/quoridor-ai/README.md

 I thought Martijn's SmartBrain 4 was stronger than Daniel's Quoridor AI when I played against them by myself.
 But, interestingly, the 60k agent seemed to play better against Martijin's SmartBrain 4.
 In some matches, the play of Daniel's Quoridor AI somehow made the 60k agent exhaust walls so quickly and lose the game.

-Martijn's implementation of Quoridor allow diagonal jump even if there is no wall and no board edge behind the pawn to be jumped.
-(Original Quoridor rule allow diagonal jump "only if" there is a wall or the board edge behind the pawn to be jumped.)
-In a match against Martijn's SmartBrain 4, the 60k agent won the match although this illegal diagonal jump occured twice by SmartBrain 4.
+Martijn's implementation of Quoridor allows diagonal jump even if there is not a wall or the board edge behind the pawn to be jumped.
+(Original Quoridor rule allows diagonal jump "only if" there is a wall or the board edge behind the pawn to be jumped.)
+In a match against Martijn's SmartBrain 4, the 60k agent won the match although this illegal diagonal jump was played twice by SmartBrain 4.
 This match is included on the statistics of the table above.
-And in another match, this illegal diagonal jump occured by SmartBrain 4 when there were no left walls for both players, and the win or lose would be decided by whether the illegal jump accepted or not.
+And in another match, this illegal diagonal jump was played by SmartBrain 4 when there were no left walls for both players, and the win or lose would be decided by whether the illegal jump accepted or not.
 So, I nullified this match.

 ## References